linux-integrity/ima-doc/ima-policy.rst

 ''''''''''''''''''''''''''''''

-  ``secure_boot`` appraises loaded kernel modules, firmware, the kexec kernel image and the IMA policy itself, based on a file signature.
+  ``secure_boot`` appraises loaded kernel modules, firmware, the kexec kernel image and the IMA policy itself, based on a file signature stored as an extended attribute.

 ::